LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

 Problem reinitialization
 ---------------------------------------

-To re-initialize the ARKode solver for the solution of a new problem of the same size as one already solved, the user must call :f:func:`FARKREINIT()`:
+To re-initialize the ARKStep solver for the solution of a new problem of the same size as one already solved, the user must call :f:func:`FARKREINIT()`:

 .. f:subroutine:: FARKREINIT(T0, Y0, IMEX, IATOL, RTOL, ATOL, IER)

-   Re-initializes the Fortran interface to the ARKode solver.
+   Re-initializes the Fortran interface to the ARKStep solver.

    **Arguments:**  The arguments have the same names and meanings as those of :f:func:`FARKMALLOC()`.